Find and Compare International Schools in Seoul, Korea

 9. What kinds of universities do their students get into?

 University acceptance can be an important measurement for choosing the right school.
 Most international schools in Korea are known for their successful acceptance to universities in the U.S. and all around the world.
 But remember, international schools in Korea are competitive by nature, so the more a school advertises large numbers of students attending Ivy League universities like Harvard and MIT, the more competitive environment there will be and the more competition your child will have!

 10. Is the school accredited by the Department of Education in Korea?

 The Korean Ministry of Education provides a list of schools that are accredited.
 Most international families send their kids to a school on that list.
 But there are also reasons why you may want to choose a school from a different list, including things like a bilingual environment, affordable tuition, convenient location, specific curriculums, and so on.

-Please visit each website below for more info about the best international schools in Seoul and in Korea:
+Please visit each website below for more info:

 The Expat Schools Korea directory includes a comprehensive list of International Schools in Korea.
 These schools include American, British, Canadian and IB curriculum international schools as well as international boarding schools for international students and expat parents looking for an alternative to the Korean public school system.
 You can also check out International School in Korea Facebook Group, ExpatkidsKorea and ExpatGuideKorea for school information.